 I am going to share with you some ideas I have on some key areas that could serve as a guide to anyone who wants to take on the responsibility of being a leader.

 Let’s agree that people will follow a bad leader as well as a good leader.
-There are numerous current public leaders I could site as examples – and I will let you use your imaginations to fill in the names.
+There are numerous current public leaders I could cite as examples—and I will let you use your imagination to fill in the names.

 I want to share a personal experience.
-One day a few years ago, I accidentally turned into the sixth lane of Broward Boulevard at the intersection of Broward and Federal Highway in Fort Lauderdale, Fla.
+A while back I accidentally turned into the sixth lane of Broward Boulevard at the intersection of Broward and Federal Highway in South Florida.
 At this intersection, Broward has six lanes going east and only two lanes going west.
 I turned into the sixth lane, by mistake.
-Incredibly, five cars followed me, proving without a doubt people will follow a bad leader!
-So, a strong leader is not necessarily a good leader.
+Incredibly, five cars followed me, proving without a doubt that people would follow a bad leader!
+Thus, a strong leader is not necessarily a good leader.

 The 4 Qualities are Perseverance, Optimism, Intuition and Empathy.